How to organize a marketing roadmap in five, simple steps.Click To Tweet

 What Does a Marketing Roadmap Look Like?A marketing roadmap looks however you want it to look — the most important factor that goes into a roadmap’s design is how it works for your team.
 Here are four examples of common marketing roadmap formats that include ways to use our free templates.
 We’ll also discuss the elements that every roadmap should include to help you develop an effective organizational tool.

 Example 1: Checklist of TasksIf you consider yourself a list person, try making a checklist-based roadmap.
 This kind of roadmap works well when you need a straightforward overview of the steps involved in your project, campaign, or strategy.
 You can make a roadmap checklist in your favorite spreadsheet software.
 This example from our templates organizes the process behind a blog post into separate steps with assigned team members, deadlines, and progress tracking.
+If you’re a CoSchedule user, you can take advantage of the Task Templates feature when you want to make a roadmap checklist.
+Choose from eight, pre-made templates or customize your own to create a task checklist in a snap.
+Marketers who prefer pen and paper can also write up a checklist and cross off items as they go.
+Choose a format that you know you’ll use over one that you feel you’re “supposed” to use.

 Example 3: Kanban BoardKanban boards provide a visual overview of a project’s steps.
 You might already use one as part of an agile marketing framework.
 Regardless of the project management approach you use, you might enjoy the drag-and-drop mechanics of a kanban board — they’re kind of like digital sticky notes.